ssrikantan/ssrikantan.github.io/_posts/2021-04-08-dev-approach-data-projects.md

 Implementing Engineering fundamentals and best practices when building Solutions that involve Data Engineering and Data science, have more complexity and considerations beyond those required in conventional Application Development.
 The IDE that ensures the best developer productivity, and how Engineering fundamentals, like ensuring code quality through Unit testing, linting, code coverage checks, are implemented, would differ across the Solution.
 And in such Projects, it is not just about delivering code in a consistent manner using DevOps, but also about delivering data consistently and repeatably using DataOps, and Machine Learning Models using MlOps.

 This article covers one such scenario, and discusses the choices made to implement Engineering Fundamentals and Development Tools to build and deploy the Solution.
 It also covers alternative approaches considered in the process.
-It also showcases how the artifacts from across Data Engineering and Data science can be deployed through an end to end Integration Testing Pipeline.
+It also showcases how the artifacts from across Data Engineering and Data science can be deployed through an end-to-end Integration Testing Pipeline.

 ## Solution Goals and requirements